quasarframework/quasar-ui-qcalendar/docs/src/pages/latest-news/articles/2021-05-01_writing-your-first-article.md

   - articles/ArticlesAvatar
 ```

-and I can use the component like this:
+and I can use the component like this, directly in the markdown:

 ```html
 <articles-avatar